PipedreamHQ/pipedream/docs/docs/projects/file-stores/reference/README.md

 ### `$.files.open(path)`

-Opens a file from the relative `path`.
+*Sync.* Opens a file from the relative `path`.
 If the file doesn't exist, a new empty file is created.

 ### `$.files.openDescriptor(fileDescriptor)`

-Creates a new `File` from the JSON friendly description of a file.
+*Async.* Creates a new `File` from the JSON friendly description of a file.
 Useful for recreating a `File` from a step export.

 For example, export a `File` as a step export which will render the `File` as JSON: